Billing Information

 Order of application of student aid toward Tuition, Fees, Room and Board Charges

-Based on this application of aid, refunds will generally be processed in the student’s name and per the student’s request will be mailed to the permanent home address, applied to the QuickCash account or deposited directly to a bank account.
+Based on this application of aid, refunds will generally be processed in the student’s name and per the student’s request will be mailed to the permanent home address or deposited directly to a bank account.
 Students at other universities have been targeted by phishing campaigns designed to steal their personal information, including credentials (usernames and passwords).
 The passwords were then used to change direct deposit information for any refunds from financial assistance.
 Please be aware of phishing campaigns targeting you to steal your passwords, financial information, or refunds.

 Refunds of $1.00 or less will not be processed.